Dzmitry-H/My-Stuff-to-Share/belarusian_arabic_alphabet.md

 Što hubiać siły maładyja, –

-K viaśnie b majoj chacieŭ viarnucca.
+K viaśnie b majoj chacieŭ viarnucca. *

-Try to rewrite the same text but using the symbols:
+Try to rewrite the same text (between the * * symbols) but using the symbols:
 Vowels – take them from the first table from the following columns: 1.
 "Final" (for the last symbol of a word), "Medial" (for any symbol in the word except for the first and the last), "Initial" (for the first symbol of a word)
 Consonants – 1.
 "Final" (for the last symbol of a word), "Medial" (for any symbol in the word except for the first and the last), "Initial" (for the first symbol of a word), "Isolated" (for a sole symbol in the word)
 Sounds (symbols) combination "Ła ła" or "La la"